 Cellphone towers are, with some good reason, often regarded as public eyesores.
 There has been some effort to make them more discreet, mounting them on the sides of buildings or water towers -- saving the cost of the tower as well.
 It isn't unusual any more to see cellphone towers disguised as plastic trees, which to some are more of an eyesore than the towers.
 In the US Southwest, they're occasionally camouflaged as saguaro cactus.
 [TO BE CONTINUED]START | PREV | NEXT

-* NEON MOSCOW: Russia may still remain an enigma in many ways, but one of the interesting indications that things have changed is the presence of Vegas-style gambling casinos in the nation's big cities, as described by BBC reporter Richard Galpin in BBC WORLD Online ("Russian Casinos Ordered Out Of Town").
+* NEON MOSCOW: Russia may still remain an enigma in many ways, but one of the interesting indications that things have changed is the presence of Vegas-style gambling casinos in the nation's big cities, as described by BBC reporter Richard Galpin on BBC.com ("Russian Casinos Ordered Out Of Town").

 The reporter visited the Jazz Town casino in Moscow, passing through a glittering neon portal into smoke-filled rooms, filled with card tables, roulette wheels, and electronic slots, with mirrored ceilings.
 Most of the clientele seems to be older men in business suits, with their ties pulled open at the collar.
 The owner of the casino works the crowd, glad-handing customers and kissing the girls.
 He can afford to be gracious; he started out with a pittance and now owns a Russian gambling empire with 6,000 employees and a net value of about a billion dollars.